How to record myself singing with background music? ( In 10 Steps )

 If you cant keep up with the music’s tempo then you should pick another song that suits your singing style.
 Some singers who make covers on YouTube and other platforms do use background music, and most of them will change the beat or the tempo of the background music.
 Slight adjustments to the speed at which the background music is playing will have a massive impact so try to experiment a bit.
 If you want to create your own background music with a guitar then check out my recent article How to sing and play guitar at the same time? ( In 11 Steps ).

-There are literally hundreds of apps that allow you to either add the background music to your singing or to record yourself with background music.
+There are literally hundreds of apps that allow you to either add background music to your singing or to record yourself with background music.
 I have to be honest with you, I am not a fan of these apps, especially the free ones.
 Most of these free apps will put in additional beats and sounds into the background music, which can not be heard with the naked ear.
 They do this so that they can claim the recording if you want to monetize it on some social media platform.

 Just ask around some of the more successful singers who have used these apps and a lot of them had this problem, once they have uploaded to YouTube their video got instantly claimed and not by the owners of the actual song.
 Another big drawback to using apps for recording yourself with background music is that you will have to use your phone.
 The microphone of a phone is not meant for singing, in fact, it is the worst kind of microphone for singing.

 Phone microphones tend to focus on picking up a normal speaking voice, and all of them struggle with picking up higher notes, most of them also add a distortion effect.
-You have probably have seen a lot of people on YouTube doing some cover song and holding their smartphone in their hands, most of them do this so that they can read the lyrics, but some of them use their phone to add filters to their voice, which basically changes up their voice so drastically that it’s no longer their real voice.
+You have probably seen a lot of people on YouTube doing some cover song and holding their smartphone in their hands, most of them do this so that they can read the lyrics, but some of them use their phone to add filters to their voice, which basically changes up their voice so drastically that it’s no longer their real voice.
 If you want to get better at singing then my personal recommendation is to check out my recent article How to sing better ( Top 47 Tips and Industry Secrets ).

 The best and easiest way to record yourself with background music is by using karaoke songs.
 There is a karaoke version for almost every song, and the best part about it is that it will help you keep the same singing beat as the music has.
 The best part about karaoke songs is that they do not have any vocals, it’s just the song’s background music.
 There are several apps and websites which offer karaoke songs with lyrics for free.